Kim Moore (poet): Collections

 Moore's first chapbook, If We Could Speak Like Wolves, was a winner in the 2011 Poetry Business Book and Pamphlet Competition, selected by Carol Ann Duffy.
 It was later shortlisted for both the Michael Marks Awards and the Lakeland Book of the Year in 2011, and was chosen as one of the Independent Books of the Year in 2012.
 The poet Jennifer Wong wrote about the poems in the pamphlet as marking "the development of a sensitive and bold voice, and hold[ing] as much beauty as unrest."

 Moore's debut collection The Art of Falling was published by Seren four years after her Poetry Business Competition win.
 Tsead Bruinja wrote about the book that it, "like her chapbook, features lots of wolves."
 About the perceived wolves, he says, they "cry out loud throughout her poems".
 The Art of Falling won the annual Geoffrey Faber Memorial Prize 2016, selected by Gillian Clarke, Tom Gatti and Katharine Towers.
 This award, for Moore's collection that "draws from personal experience", was announced at the end of November, in 2017.

 Moore's second collection from Seren All the Men I Never Married, published in 2022, went on to win the 2022 Forward Prize for Best Collection.
 The chair of judges at the award ceremony called the collection "full of dangerous wit and knowing humour".
 In her review of the collection, Megan Fernandes placed her among the "most compelling [UK] poets", stating that she had "never read a mediocre poem" by Moore.
 The Times of India placed Moore's All the Men I Never Married alongside Diane Seuss's frank: sonnets on their "Top poetry books of 2022" list.
 Poet Caroline Bracken, reviewing the book for Nation.Cymru, called it "devastating and devastatingly well written."

+Her third collection, titled The House of Broken Things, was published in May 2026 by Corsair, a Little, Brown Book Group imprint.
+Writing for the Guardian, Kit Fan noted that the "collection constructs an ambitious architecture for exploring intergenerational trauma and motherhood" while exploring "well-trodden territory".